publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch42/schI/m__us_usc_t12_s4111.md

     (c) __Right of refusal for other qualified purchasers__

-        If no bona fide offer to purchase any eligible low-income housing subject to this section that meets the requirements of subsection (b) of this section is made during the period under such subsection, during the 3-month period beginning upon the expiration of the 12-month period under subsection (b)(1) of this section, the owner of the housing may offer to sell and may sell the housing only to qualified purchasers.
+        If no bona fide offer to purchase any eligible low-income housing subject to this section that meets the requirements of subsection (b) is made during the period under such subsection, during the 3-month period beginning upon the expiration of the 12-month period under subsection (b)(1), the owner of the housing may offer to sell and may sell the housing only to qualified purchasers.
 If, during such period, a qualified purchaser makes a bona fide offer to purchase the housing for a sale price not less than the preservation value of the housing determined under [section 4103(b)(2) of this title][/us/usc/t12/s4103/b/2], the Secretary shall require the owner to sell the housing pursuant to such offer.

     (d) __Assistance__